ROOT CANAL TREATMENT

-Throughout Michael’s treatments, he uses a state-of-the-art operating microscope, allowing the tooth to be magnified and illuminated.
+Michael uses a state-of-the-art operating microscope throughout complex private treatments, allowing the tooth to be magnified and illuminated.
 Tooth structure can be tiny, and failure to clean the entire area inside the tooth can cause the procedure to fail.
 This microscope enables the inside of the tooth to be clearly visualised, resulting in better treatment outcomes for our patients.

-Michael and the rest of our dentists often work with nervous patients, and our top priority is to help patients feel relaxed and comfortable when they visit us.
+Michael and the rest of our dentists often work with nervous patients, and our top priority is to help patients feel relaxed and comfortable when they visit Honour Health.